Today, we’re going to help you choose the best smoker grill combo to suit your precise budget, needs, and desires.

 With eight hanging hooks, a standard grate, charcoal basket, and two heavy-duty steel rods, you have everything you need for a BBQ right out of the box.

-The Pit Barrel cooker is constructed from durable steel, upgraded to 18 gauge, coated with a porcelain enamel layer.
+The Pit Barrel smoker is constructed from durable steel, upgraded to 18 gauge, coated with a porcelain enamel layer.
 This allows it to function better in adverse weather conditions.

-A barrel cooker is so simple to use and has a huge capacity.
+A barrel style cooker is so simple to use and has a huge capacity.
 Although you get grill grates for burgers, steaks or plank cooking salmon, you also get hanging hooks.
-Larger cuts of meat or whole birds can be hung for smoking, and should result in a crispy skin.
+Larger cuts of meat or whole birds can be hung for smoking and result in crispy skin.

 The Pit Barrel uses charcoal as fuel, which can be messier than propane to cleanup.